BalancerMaxis/multisig-ops/docs/Authorizer/vault_permissions.md

 ### List of vault function selectors in the special Authroizer Permisisons Context

-- manageUserBalance : Utilize existing Vault allowances and internal balances so that a user does not have to re-approve the new relayer for each token.
+- manageUserBalance : Utilize existing Vault allowances and internal balances.
+Deposit and withdraw from the users balances in the vault.
 - joinPool : Add liquidity to a pool on the user’s behalf.
 - exitPool : Remove liquidity from a pool on the user’s behalf.
 - swap : Trade within a single pool on the user’s behalf.